Sawangg/dotfiles/README.md

 # Sawang's dotfiles

 This is my dotfiles repository containing all of my configs.
-I tried to achieve a consistent workflow for development as well as trying to be the perfect blend between useful, secure and pretty.
+I tried to achieve a consistent workflow for development with a blend between useful, secure and pretty.
 Here is a list of features:

 - Minimalist & terminal focused, everything you need is inside the terminal
 - Keyboard centric, move fast using the power of good mappings